| The

 report contains a summary of everything that has gone on with the

+child and not just a few grades and averages.
 I am confident that this system can be done in a very

 professional manner which would greatly enhance the communication